magento/devdocs/src/_includes/config/setup-cron_2.4_about.md

 The Magento _crontab_ is the configuration used to run Magento cron jobs.

-Magento uses cron tasks that can run with different configurations:

-*  PHP command-line configuration: The general cron job that reindexes indexers, generates e-mails, generates the sitemap, and so on.
+Magento uses cron tasks that can run with different configurations.
+The PHP command-line configuration controls the general cron job that reindexes indexers, generates e-mails, generates the sitemap, and so on.

 {:.bs-callout-warning}